Alappuzha Bypass

-Alappuzha Bypass is a part of NH 66 that bypasses CBD of Alappuzha city in Kerala, India.
-The 6.8 km long two lane bypass is the first and longest elevated beach highway in the country, starting at Kalarcode in the south to Kommady in the north.
-It runs along the scenic beachside of Alappuzha City.
+Alappuzha Bypass is a part of NH 66 that bypasses the CBD of Alappuzha city in Kerala, India.
+The 6.8 km long, two lane bypass is the first and longest elevated beach highway in the country, starting at Kalarcode in the south and ending at Kommady in the north.
+It runs along the beachside of Alappuzha City.
 It is a joint venture (50:50) between the central and state governments.
-The contractor for the project was RDS-CVCC, which is a joint venture.
-The same joint venture was responsible for Kollam Bypass project which was inaugurated in 2019 by Prime Minister Shri Narendra Modi.
-CVCC executed Kollam Bypass and RDS construction company completed the Alappuzha bypass in 2020.
+The contractor for the project was RDS-CVCC, which is a joint venture that is also responsible for Kollam Bypass project, which was inaugurated in 2019 by Prime Minister Shri Narendra Modi.
+CVCC worked on the Kollam Bypass while RDS construction company completed the Alappuzha bypass.
 This was the first bypass project in the state of Kerala but the construction was delayed by 40 years.